Reducing the U.S. abortion rate by

 any stage of pregnancy if they needed it for "health" reasons.
 Over time, the health exception became very broadly

 even if was needed to save the life of the woman.
-Others would allow abortions
+Many others would allow abortions, but only

 to save the woman's life.
 Still others would allow them in a few other situations: e.g. rape, incest, or to prevent very serious health consequences